Seagate/cloudfuse-gui/README.md

 ### Windows

+Download and run the cloudfuse .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).

-Download and run the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse-gui/releases).
-Uncheck the "Launch Cloudfuse" upon finishing the installation.
-Run the GUI separately as admin after the install completes.
+Download and run the cloudfuse-gui .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse-gui/releases).

 ### Linux